src-dbgr/personal-website/README.md

    gatsby develop
    ```

-- if gatsby is not recognize, check the following: [github](https://github.com/nodejs/node/issues/29287#issuecomment-524859390)
+- if gatsby is not recognized, check the following: [github](https://github.com/nodejs/node/issues/29287#issuecomment-524859390)
 - using npx is suboptimal since it will not make the Gatsby CLI globally available see [Using npx to install Gatsby](https://www.gatsbyjs.com/docs/glossary/npm/#using-npx-to-install-gatsby)

 ## Adding custom javascript to gatsby

 - create a js file named `gatsby-ssr.js` in **root** folder, NOT src!
-- add tag lines you want to include, see the example below.
+- add tag lines you want to include.
+See the example below.
-- the custom .js files you want to add at to the bottom of your project need to be placed into folder named **static**, this folder needs also to be created in the root directory of your project.
-You may create whatever sub-folder structure within this **static** folder as you like.
-The final rendered gatsby project takes content the **static** folder and passes it into the **public** folder of your gatsby project. **NOTE:** when referencing your custom .js files as a source in a script tag in the **gatsby-ssr.js** file, you do not need to type **static/<your .js file>**, you just need to provide the path the files within the static folder without typing static explicitly.
+- the custom .js files you want to add at the bottom of your project need to be placed into a folder named **static**.
+This folder also needs to be created in the root directory of your project.
+You may create whatever sub-folder structure within this **static** folder you like.
+What happens is, the final rendered gatsby project takes the content inside the **static** folder and passes it into the **public** folder of your gatsby project. **NOTE:** when referencing your custom .js files as a source in a script tag in the **gatsby-ssr.js** file, you do not need to type **static/<your .js file>**.
+You need to provide the path of the files within the static folder without typing static explicitly.
-- By applying this configuration the .js files are treated as props, more specifically as "postBodyComponents" props, you can find more information about this topic in the official documentation [Gatsby Server Rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/#onRenderBody)
+- With the application of this configuration, the .js files are treated as props, more specifically as "postBodyComponents" props.
+You can find more information about this topic in the official documentation [Gatsby Server Rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/#onRenderBody)
   - Example of **gatsby-ssr.js**:

 ```